charlesdrews/ToDo-Lists/README.md

 When the user creates or edits an item, they receive an error if they try to submit a blank item title.
 Similarly, if a user enters an item title that is already in use in the specified list, they are notified that item title cannot be used again in that list.

 The screenshots below demonstrate the app's user interface.
+Please see the "prototype" directory for photos of my original paper prototype.

 ---